gwyatt40/Intermediate-Arduino/README.md

 ## Photointerrupters
 ### Description
+This assignment had two parts.
+First, we had to wire up a photointerrupter and an LED so that when something passed through the photointerrupter, the LED turned on.
+Next, we had to add an attachInterrupt() function to our previous basic loop() code so that the photointerrupter wouldn't miss anything that passed through it in less time than it took to run the loop.
 ### Problems
+This was a pretty tricky assignment because we had to deal with not only the photointerrupter and all the new code that went along with that, but also the attachInterrupt() function.
+The most difficult thing about using the photointerrupter was finding one that worked.
+Many photointerrupters would flash when they sensed something but would fail to actually send any input to the arduino.
+This made it hard to tell whether your code/wiring was incorrect or if it was just an issue with the photointerrupter.
+I wet through several trials of photointerrupters, even soldering one myself, before finally just using the one Justine had used before me and knew worked.
+For attachInterrupt() function we not only had to figure out how to add the function itself, but also had to coordinate the pins for it.
+The digital input pins are weird (0=pin 2, 1=pin 3, etc) and I had several problems with making sure the pin in my code corresponded with the pin I had plugged in.
+Towards the end of the project, my code was running correctly but my project still wasn't working, my Serial Monitor wasn't printing, and I didn't know why.
+It turned out that I had been using the wrong pin and I had wasted several class periods trying to figure out what was wrong when the issue was very simple.
 ### Pictures

 ### Lessons Learned
 - FIND A WORKING PHOTOINTERRUPTER!!!
 (Seriously, before you do anything else)
+- Solder carefully (find a pre-soldered photointerrupter if possible)
+- Check your pins, especially if using digital
+- Just because your wiring looks like someone elses does not mean its right!
+Your code may be different!
+-Use your Serial Monitor to check!
+Always!

+## Potentiometers

+### Description
+We had to use the LCD Backpack again for this assignment, but with the added challenge of
+###

+## Motor Control